2023–24 FC Mynai season

-The 2023–24 season was Football Club Mynai's 4th consecutive season in the Ukrainian Premier League and 8th year in existence as a football club.
+The 2023–24 season was Football Club Mynai's 4th consecutive season in the Ukrainian Premier League and 7th season in existence as a football club.
 In addition to the domestic league, Mynai participated in this season's editions of the Ukrainian Cup.

 The club started terminating the contracts of their personnel in the winter break after the abysmal start of the season without winning a match out of 15 in the league.
 The manager got replaced, and by mutual agreement, six players left the team, followed by another three players.